Coordinateurs du projet

-Increasing the life of wind turbines is one of the major areas of investigation faced by wind farm operators.
-A cause of premature aging often put forward is the accumulation of loads imposed by the strong shears upstream of the rotor due to a malfunction of the wind turbine or the atmosphere in which it operates.
-In order to limit the influence of these disturbances on the wind turbine, one of the solutions envisaged today is what is called “retroffiting” or the integration of adjustment systems commonly known as “add-ons”.
-This involves modifying the aerodynamic surface of the blade a posteriori in order to improve its performances.
+Increasing the service life of wind turbines is one of the main areas of research facing wind farm operators.
+One cause of premature aging that is often cited is the accumulation of loads imposed by strong shear forces upstream of the rotor due to malfunctioning of the wind turbine and/or the atmosphere in which it operates.

-Scientific advances and innovation
+Scientific breakthroughs and innovation

 Expected technical and economic impact